 While the name has become synonymous with excellence, it is the fact that they produce some of the very best products on the planet in terms of phones, tablets, and laptops that have made them not only a reliable company, but one that has become a true innovator as well.
 They not only have set many of the trends that other companies follow, but have also garnered a loyal customer base that would not buy a single thing in this market that didn’t have the Apple name on it.

-This extends to their headphones, which not only are made with outstanding quality but also have incredible functionality that make them ideal for the device they are designed for.
+This extends to their headphones, which not only are made with outstanding quality but also have incredible functionality that makes them ideal for the device they are designed for.
 This allows users to have a great deal of control of the device without ever having to pull out their laptop, tablet, or phone.

 This means that if the headphones are damaged or broken in some way that the device loses some of its functionality.
-Most people come to rely on their headphones to perform tasks, and if they do not have that available then they feel like the device is not nearly as good.
+Most people come to rely on their headphones to perform tasks, and if they do not have that available when they feel like the device is not nearly as good.

 Many headphones offer a warranty should they become broken, but that has its limitations to it, meaning that you may have to have them repaired to be able to use them again.
 Spending another hundred dollars or $200 to have them fixed may not be the option that suits you best, so your best option may be to learn how to fix Apple headphones yourself.